appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ## Overview

-In this document, you will see how to create an self-hosted Appcircle runner instance on Amazon Web Services (AWS).
+In this document, you will see how to create a self-hosted Appcircle runner instance on Amazon Web Services (AWS).

-We will create a dedicated host, Sonoma macOS EC2 from the base AMI, install the Appcircle runner and make it ready to build Android and iOS applications just like in Appcircle cloud.
+By following the steps below, you will create a dedicated host, Sonoma macOS, from the base AMI, install the Appcircle runner, and make it ready to build Android and iOS applications, just like in the Appcircle cloud.

 ## Pre-requirements

 ### Appcircle Requirements

-You can use a self-hosted Appcircle runner for your self-hosted Appcircle server or cloud Appcircle account.
+You can use a self-hosted Appcircle runner with your self-hosted Appcircle server or Appcircle cloud account.

 :::warning